phylaxsystems/credible-layer-besu-plugin/DEVELOPER.md

 For more information on the BesuPlugin mechanism, refer to the [Besu Plugin API documentation](https://besu.hyperledger.org/public-networks/reference/plugin-api-interfaces).

+## Terminology

+- `Transaction selection` - the process inside of the block builder to include or exclude a transaction from the block that's currently built
+- `Commit Head` - the event of a block being added to the canonical chain
+- `Iteration` - in one block building process, Besu tries to build a block multiple times (if there's enough time for it); the repetitions of creating a block multiple times are called `iterations`
+- `Operation tracer` - a component of the Besu block builder that enables services to hook into specific points in the block/transaction processing/execution (block production started, transaction started, etc.)

 ## Communication with the Credible Layer

-The Credible Layer Besu Plugin communicates with the Credible Layer using JSON-RPC over HTTP.
+The Credible Layer Besu Plugin communicates with the Credible Layer using either HTTP JSON-RPC or GRPC (configurable with the plugin args).
 It sends transaction data to the Credible Layer for evaluation and receives the evaluation results back.

-The communication is handled by the `net.phylax.credible.transport.jsonrpc.JsonRpcTransport` class.
-The plugin sends JSON-RPC requests to the Credible Layer and receives JSON-RPC responses.

 ## ISidecarTransport